rexkim1020/rocket_team3_avionics/README.md

 **It was not enough.
 No fix was ever acquired at the launch site**, and without coordinates the vehicle could not be located after it landed off-target.

-This is a layout problem being papered over in firmware.
-The correct fix is
+Physical separation had already been attempted.
+The GNSS module sits on the top plate of the standoff stack, one deck above the flight computer and its SD interface — the largest separation the airframe diameter allowed.
+It was not enough, and that is the useful part of this result: distance alone does not close a 1575 MHz desense problem at these levels.

-physical: move the GNSS antenna away from the SD module and its traces, and shield it.
-Any future revision of this board should treat antenna placement as a routing constraint, not an afterthought.
+The correct fix is still physical, but it has to be more than spacing: shield the receiver, or move the SD interface off the stack entirely.
+Any future revision of this board should treat antenna placement as a routing constraint from the start, not an afterthought.

 ### 2. 64 GB SDXC incompatibility